saqeebalimk/M4S/README.md

-# 👋 Hi there, I'm Mohammed Saqeeb Khan M K - Software Designer & Develope at Sevenchats Private Limited!
+# 👋 Hi there, I'm Mohammed Saqeeb Khan M K - Software Designer & Developer!

 Welcome to my GitHub profile!
 I'm a passionate Software Developer with 2+ years of experience with expertise in crafting seamless user experiences and building high-performance applications.
 I work with modern web technologies, specializing in both frontend and backend development, Skilled in crafting user-centered interfaces,& I excel in combining design aesthetics with robust coding to deliver seamless digital experiences.
 Proficient in React, JavaScript, and responsive design principles, I bring creativity and technical expertise to each project.
 Passionate about innovation, I’m always exploring new tools and techniques to build efficient, intuitive applications that delight users..